Against the Compass EXPEDITIONS, exploring off the beaten track destinations across Central Asia, the Middle East and the Caucasus region.

-The remaining balance must be paid at least 30 days before the beginning of the trip, via bank transfer.
+The remaining balance must be paid no later than February 1st, also via bank transfer.

 Need to know about Coronavirus

-The situation might be different in January 2022 but as of today, travelers are required to have a negative PCR test result (72 hours).
+The situation might be different in March 2022 but as of today, travelers are required to present a negative PCR test result (72 hours).

 A PCR test for leaving the country is also required.
 We will help you with that, no problem.